-- Have an exit project minor advisor on file by the end of the third semester.
+- Have an exit project minor advisor on file by October 15th of your second year.

 - Complete the independent writing requirement by submitting an acceptable thesis, professional report or research paper (two bound copies submitted to the academic programs coordinator)

 Please visit the Courses of Study website for a full list of rules and requirements for the M.R.P.

 |CRP 5130 Introduction to Planning Practice and HistoryIntroductory graduate seminar on the theory and history of planning, administration, and related public intervention in urban affairs.
 Topics are analyzed from the perspective of the political economy of the growth and development of cities.
 Students improve their understanding of the planning process and of the urban application of the social sciences, get practice in writing, and explore one research topic in depth.||4 credits|